How To Buy A Conch Pearl

 The rarest and most expensive Conch Pearls are those having the “flame” structure”, or rivers of light covering the surface.
 This chatoyant like characteristic can be quite spectacular and combined with certain shapes and colors such as pink, magenta, lavender and peach, will fetch the highest prices.
 An extremely rare snow (white) with flame structure will also be very valuable as a collector item.
 Sometimes there is a well defined “eye” and on even rarer occasions you may be lucky enough to see a double eye.
 Only a small percentage of the few thousand pearls harvested annually are considered gem quality and those over 2 carats considered large, with 3 to 4 carats and up reaching collector status.
-Color, shape, size and characteristic nuances such as the coveted flame structure, all effect value which like in all gems can range widely.
+Color, shape, size, color distribution, surface characteristics and other nuances such as the coveted flame structure, all affect value which like in all gems can range widely.
 Be prepared for prices in line with the extreme rarity of what you are looking at.
-Top queen conch pearls can fetch premium prices in the marketplace reaching in the tens of thousands of dollars per carat but there are also more pearls available to the consumer that are reasonably priced compared to other gems of lesser rarity.
+Top queen conch pearls can fetch premium prices in the marketplace reaching over ten thousand dollars per carat but there are also more pearls available to the consumer that are reasonably priced compared to other gems of lesser rarity.

 No other pearl has such a wide range of colors, from the famous pink in all it’s varying hues to white to magenta, snow rose pink, orange, cafe-au-lait and lavender in between.
-Like emeralds, there is no universal grading system for Queen Conch Pearls, so in 2009 the “Marcial de Gomar Conch Pearl Color Description Guide” was unveiled at the American Society of Appraisers conference in Orlando FL, as a means for helping dealers and consumers identify color attributes and qualities of these magnificent gems for when purchasing or searching for replacement or researching market values.
+In 2009 the “Marcial de Gomar Conch Pearl Color Description Guide” was unveiled at the American Society of Appraisers conference in Orlando FL, as a means for helping dealers and consumers identify color attributes and qualities of these magnificent gems for when purchasing or searching for a replacement or researching market values.
 This color description guide is free to the world and we hope that it may contribute to the industry and consumer alike.